-Cost to install a panic bar exit device:
+Cost to install a panic bar exit device in your building:

 - $65 for a weekday service call in addition to…

 - $75 per hour to fix your panic bar or $100 per hour on the weekend or evening

 - $50 labor to replace the lock cylinder on your panic bar with a conventional rim cylinder or ic core cylinder

 - $225-1800 in parts for a new panic bar, depending on what quality of hardware you need for it and whether or not it is fire-rated, has a lifetime warranty, etc.

 High traffic doors need locks that can handle the added strain of being used constantly.
 The most demanding environments for a lock are institutional settings like apartment buildings, jails, schools, and hospitals.
 These settings have people running into doors with large objects, kicking doors open, and possibly even trying to destroy the lock or door.

 Of course the locks that are installed on these doors are more expensive.
 A doorknob from the hardware store might not last one day on the front door of a school, even if it were legal to install a doorknob there.
 No, time has shown that the only reasonable locking solution for such a door is a panic bar, also known as a pushbar.
 It is the only exit device that can handle a constant stream of people coming and going, many with a complete disregard for the facility they are in.